conda/conda-docs/README.md

     make html
     ```

-1. Open the `conda-docs/_build/html` directory in Finder, locate the desired `.html` file you want to preview, and double-click it to open it in your browser.
-(You can also drag and drop the file into an open browser).
+1. Open the `conda-docs/_build/html` directory in your file manager, locate the desired `.html` file you want to preview, and double-click it to open it in your browser.
+(You can also drag and drop the file into an open browser.)